You Only Linearize Once: Tangents Transpose to Gradients: Transposition

-We now have the arguments needed to transpose the bound expression $\dot e_1$: its linear environment $\seqTan_1$ and variables $\ddot v_i$ corresponding to its results.
+We now have the arguments needed to transpose the bound expression $\dot e_1$: its linear environment $\seqTan_1$ and variables $\ddbar v$ corresponding to its results.
 They line up correctly because the original expression $\dot e$ was well-typed as a $\ttt{let}$.
-Transposing $\dot e_1$ gives us $\ddot e_1$, which reads the $\ddot v_j$ from its environment and produces results corresponding to $\seqTan_1$.
-Our result expression $\ddot e$ binds the $\ddot v_j$ from $\ddot e_2$ so $\ddot e_1$ can read them, and splices the results corresponding to $\seqTan_1$ and $\seqTan_2$ into results corresponding to $\seqTan$.
+Transposing $\dot e_1$ gives us $\ddot e_1$, which reads the $\ddbar v$ from its environment and produces results corresponding to $\seqTan_1$.
+Our result expression $\ddot e$ binds the $\ddbar v$ from $\ddot e_2$ so $\ddot e_1$ can read them, and splices the results corresponding to $\seqTan_1$ and $\seqTan_2$ into results corresponding to $\seqTan$.
 The result $\ddot e$ uses all the variables from $\seqT$ exactly once because the body $\ddot e_2$ does.

 The other rules proceed similarly.
 One subtlety worth noting is that in \rl{TLetNonLin}, we assume that all free linear variables of $\dot e$ are in fact free in the body $\dot e_2$, and none occur in the bound expression $e_1$.
-This is natural because $e_1$ is a non-linear expression, but does actually require some enforcement because a non-linear expression of \Lone\ could consume a linear variable through $\drop$.
-This rule is why \Lonestrict\ expressly forbids non-linear expressions from consuming linear variables, and why we have to enforce that restriction in \Cref{sec:partial}. \end{proof}
+This rule is why \Lonestrict\ expressly forbids non-linear expressions from consuming linear variables, which they might otherwise do with $\drop$. \end{proof}

 \begin{proof}[Proof of Claim 2] Work preservation needs induction on the program as well as the syntax of expressions.
 The proof amounts to checking that the work corrections do, indeed, cancel.
 We again consider \rl{TLetLin} first.
 If we denote by $|\cdot|$ the number of linear scalars present in some set of variables, we compute